Simmering: Sufficient is better than optimal for training neural networks: Main

-Here, we demonstrate simmering, an example of a sufficient-training algorithm, can improve on optimization-based training.
-Using examples of regression and classfication problems via feedforward neural networks, we deploy simmering to ``retrofit'', or reduce overfitting, in networks that are overfit via conventional implementations of Adam.\cite{kingma2017adammethodstochasticoptimization} Our approach leverages Nos\'e-Hoover chain thermostats from molecular dynamics \cite{frenkelsmit} to treat network weights and biases as ``particles'' imbued with an auxiliary, finite-temperature dynamics with forces generated by backpropagation,\cite{rumelhartLearningRepresentationsBackpropagating1986} that prevents networks from reaching optimal configurations.
-We also deploy simmering from the outset to train neural networks without first optimizing and show that, in addition to yielding sufficiently-trained neural networks, simmering also yields quantifiable estimates of ground truth in regression and classification.
+Here, we demonstrate that simmering, an example of a sufficient-training algorithm, can improve on optimization-based training.
+Using examples of regression and classification problems learned via feedforward neural networks, we deploy simmering to ``retrofit'', or reduce overfitting, in networks that are overfit via conventional implementations of Adam.\cite{Adam} Our approach leverages Nos\'e-Hoover chain thermostats from molecular dynamics \cite{frenkelsmit} to treat network weights and biases as ``particles'' imbued with auxiliary, finite-temperature dynamics and ``forces'' generated by backpropagation.\cite{BackPropagation} The finite-temperature dynamics act as a minimally-biased model of the data noise that systematically prevents the network parameters from reaching optimal configurations.
+We also deploy simmering from the outset, rather than first optimizing and then retrofitting, to train neural networks and show that, in addition to yielding generalizable neural networks, simmering also yields quantifiable prediction uncertainty estimates in regression and classification problems.

-Our retrofitting results indicate that simmering is a viable approach to reduce the overfitting that is inherent in optimal training.
-To understand why simmering works, we use information geometry arguments \cite{amariInformationGeometryIts2016} to show that simmering is but one of a family of sufficient training algorithms that can use ensemble-based techniques to exploit generic features of training landscapes to improve on optimization-based training.
-Our implementation of simmering is available open source at Ref. \cite{babayanSimmeringSufficientTraining2024}.
-Within the general class of sufficient learning algorithms, information theoretic arguments indicate that simmering is one of a family of algorithms that makes minimally-biased assumptions about the form of discrepancies between training data and the phenomena they represent, and the present work opens the door to the further exploitation of molecular methods for sufficient training.
+Our retrofitting results indicate that simmering is a viable approach to reduce the overfitting that is inherent in optimization-based training.
+To understand why simmering works, we use information geometry arguments \cite{ParetoLaplace} to show that simmering is but one of a family of sufficient-training algorithms that improve on optimization-based training by leveraging mathematical properties of filters in a way that exploits generic features of loss function landscapes.
+Our implementation of simmering, a filter-based neural network training method, is available open source at Ref.\ \cite{SimmeringCode}.
+Within the general class of sufficient learning algorithms, information theoretic arguments indicate that simmering is one of a family of filter-based algorithms that make minimally-biased assumptions about the form of deviation from ground truth present in the training data.
+This opens the door to statistical-physics based sufficient-training approaches, e.g., by leveraging other molecular dynamics algorithms.